guicaulada/lua-prom-client/README.md

 A prometheus client for Lua that supports histogram, summaries, gauges and counters.

+This is an adaptation of the JavaScript version created by [Simon Nyberg](https://github.com/siimon/prom-client).

 ## Usage

 See example folder for a sample usage.
 The library does not bundle any web